janusheide/bouillon/README.rst

-At some point it might be convenient to fork the repository, make any changes you need and use that as your template repository.
+At some point it might be convenient to fork *this* repository, make any changes you need and use that as your template repository.